dex4er/js-tap-given/README.md

 examples/test.js
   Feature: Test script
     Scenario: Given-When-Then scenario
-      ✓ Given some property in current context
+      ✓ Given first value
-      ✓ When I do something with the property in current context ✓ Then the property in current context has correct value
+      ✓ And second value
+      ✓ When I do multiplication operation
+      ✓ Then the result is correct

-  3 passing (234.754ms)
+  4 passing (233.031ms)
 ```

 ### Functions